The Speed Trap

 A mentor gives you the words.
 Life teaches you what they meant.

-That philosophy echoes the thinking of the late Mark Donohue, the brilliant driver-engineer who helped define the Penske era and co-authored The Unfair Advantage.
-Donohue understood something that still holds true today: speed matters, but intelligence determines the outcome
+That philosophy echoes the thinking of the late Mark Donohue — the brilliant driver-engineer who helped define the Penske era and co-authored The Unfair Advantage.
+Donohue understood something that still holds true today: speed matters, but intelligence determines the outcome.
+Not raw speed.
+Not innovation alone.
+Performance powered by disciplined learning — the kind that compounds over time inside organizations that trust the people doing the work.

 Racing is learning.
 Business is learning.
 Survival is learning.